marshmallow-code/webargs/docs/upgrading.rst

 the specified location to the schema.

-However, many types of request data are so-called "multidicts" -- dictionary-like types which can return one or multiple values as you prefer.
+However, many types of request data are so-called "multidicts" -- dictionary-like types which can return one or multiple values.
 To handle `marshmallow.fields.List` and `webargs.fields.DelimitedList` fields correctly, passing list data, webargs must combine schema information with the raw request data.
-This is done in the
-:class:`MultiDictProxy <webargs.multidictproxy.MultiDictProxy>` type, which
-will often be passed to your schemas.
+This is done in the :class:`MultiDictProxy <webargs.multidictproxy.MultiDictProxy>` type, which will often be passed to schemas.

-Therefore, you should specify `unknown=marshmallow.EXCLUDE` on your schemas if you want to filter out unknown fields.
+Therefore, users should specify `unknown=marshmallow.EXCLUDE` on their schemas in order to filter out unknown fields.
 Like so:

 .. code-block:: python